LazyEllis/eventify-api/DOCUMENTATION.md

 ### Delete an event

 Permanently deletes an event.
-Only the event organizer or an admin can delete an event.
+Only the event organizer can delete an event.

 **Request:**